IronMan Weymouth 2023 race report

 Bike Like the Wind, If You Can See It

 With no swim, we were herded towards a rolling bike start.
-Imagine waiting in line at Thorpe Park but in tighter clothing and more anxiety.
+Imagine waiting in line at Thorpe Park, but in tighter clothing and more anxiety.
 The 90km bike leg was less about the scenic views and more about wondering if I needed windshield wipers for my visor.
 Descending a hill in blinding rain made me question all my life choices up to that point.

 Transition 2 was smooth, except I lost precious seconds contemplating life in a portaloo.
 The run was wet, but the spectators were the real MVPs (ed.
 Most Valuable Player), cheering us on and probably wondering why anyone would do this for fun.